-INTEGRITY: OGE worked to ensure that INTEGRITY continued to reliably and securely operate for the high volume of nominees using the system during the post-election period and the thousands of current filers and reviewers who rely on the web-based system every year at no cost.
-As with every year, OGE also underwent and successfully completed an independent security review.
+INTEGRITY: OGE worked to ensure that INTEGRITY continued to reliably and securely operate for the high volume of nominees using the system and the tens of thousands of current filers and reviewers who rely on the web-based system every year at no cost.
+As with every year, OGE underwent and successfully completed an independent security review of the system, which found the system to be secure.
 In addition, OGE continued to convene regular INTEGRITY Advisory Council meetings to provide a forum for agencies to discuss and prioritize upgrades to the system.

-OGE continued to provide high-quality support for users and agencies to the system's more than 39,000 users (filers, administrators, and reviewers) by providing outstanding Help Desk services, making available training resources and tutorials, and providing regular training opportunities for both new and experienced users through monthly webinars.
-Finally, OGE engaged in outreach to the user agency community by administering an annual User Support Survey, which allows agency INTEGRITY administrators to provide feedback on INTEGRITY assistance, resources, and training, and which this fiscal year, indicated a ninety-seven percent (97%) satisfaction rate.
+OGE continued to provide high-quality support for users and agencies to the system's more than 45,000 users (filers, administrators, and reviewers) by providing outstanding Help Desk services, training resources and tutorials, and regular training opportunities for both new and experienced users through monthly webinars.
+Finally, OGE engaged in outreach to the user agency community by administering an annual User Support Survey, which allows agency INTEGRITY administrators to provide feedback on INTEGRITY assistance, resources, and training, and which this fiscal year indicated a ninety-six percent (96%) satisfaction rate.